Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Approach

 \subsection{Study Overview}

-To systematically examine the prevailing security vulnerabilities in the LLM supply chain, we designed a comprehensive methodology that integrates automated data collection, manual analysis, and multi-dimensional evaluation.
+To systematically examine the prevailing security vulnerabilities in the LLM supply chain, we designed a comprehensive methodology.
 The detailed methodology is illustrated in ~\autoref{fig:methodology}.
 We began by identifying and collecting repositories and artifacts relevant to LLMs and their associated components from GitHub.
-For each repository, we crawled vulnerabilities from established databases (e.g., MITRE CVE, GitHub Advisory Database), security issues reported on bounty platforms (e.g., \texttt{huntr}), and security reports from prominent platforms (e.g., Protect AI, Oligo, HiddenLayer).
-These collected vulnerabilities form the candidate dataset for further analysis.
+For each repository, we crawled vulnerabilities from established databases (e.g., MITRE CVE, GitHub Advisory Database), bug bounty platforms (e.g., \texttt{huntr}), and security reports from the community (e.g., Protect AI, Oligo, HiddenLayer).
+These collected vulnerabilities form the candidate dataset for manual labeling.
+With the manually labeled vulnerabilities, we study 4 research questions~(RQs) focusing on distribution (RQ1), root causes (RQ2), patch effectiveness (RQ3), and real-world impact (RQ4).

-With the manually labeled vulnerabilities, we study 4 research questions~(RQs).
-First, for \textbf{RQ1}, we categorized vulnerabilities based on CWE classifications and examined their distribution across different stages in the lifecycle of LLM systems.
-This analysis provides insights into the most vulnerable phases and components of LLM workflows.
-For \textbf{RQ2}, we investigated the root causes of these vulnerabilities, creating a taxonomy that highlights the underlying issues across various LLM architectures and components.
-In \textbf{RQ3}, we analyzed fix patterns, summarizing common solutions and evaluating the potential side effects of vulnerability patches.
-Finally, \textbf{RQ4} focuses on comparing the identified vulnerabilities in LLM systems with those in traditional DL systems, highlighting the unique challenges posed by the LLM ecosystem.